-Personnel.
 The City Manager leads the administrative team, including the Assistant to the City Manager, the City Clerk, the Human Resources Administrator/Risk Manager, and the Emergency Services/Volunteer Coordinator, in providing the services under this Program umbrella.

-Operating Expenses.
 Operating expenses include dues for various government and professional associations at the state and national level, and fees for participation in training and attendance at conferences by members of the administrative staff.

-Contract Services.
 Contract Services for this program can include spending associated with minor grant consultation, legislative advocacy and unanticipated activities or contractual services that may arise throughout the year.
-The contract services line this year includes an allocation in anticipation of ongoing participation in the Community Choice Aggregation (CCA) effort being led by Santa Barbara County.
+The contract services line this year includes an allocation necessary for consultants services in support of a Work Program matter that will analyze alternatives to participation in the branch library system of Santa Barbara County.